frederic-perez/AmE-dictionary/data/idioms.md

 __be in for a treat__ To be guaranteed to receive or experience something unexpectedly pleasant or beneficial. _Is this your first time seeing this movie?
 Gosh, you.re in for a treat!_
 __be in over (one’s) head__ To be too deeply involved in or with a difficult situation, beyond the point of being able to control or cope any longer. _I think I’m in over my head with Amy.
 She wants marriage, kids, and a house, and I’m just not ready for any of that._
 __be in pursuit__ Following or chasing someone or something. _The burglar got away, but I called the police, and now they’re in pursuit._
-__be in tall cotton__ To be in a time or period of great success or well-being; to be doing very well. _We were in tall cotton after my wife’s late uncle left us his fortune._
+__be in tall cotton__ :two: To be in a time or period of great success or well-being; to be doing very well. _We were in tall cotton after my wife’s late uncle left us his fortune._
 __be in the dark (about someone or something)__ _We are in the dark._
 __be just the same (to someone)__ To make no difference (to someone) one way or another; to be unimportant (to someone) what happens.
 __be kept in the dark (about something)__ :two: To be kept uninformed (about something); to be excluded from full knowledge or disclosure (of something). _I don’t fully trust John to keep our plan a secret, so I think it best that he be kept in the dark for now._